 - Course objectives

-- The course is focused on the analysis of the transformations of atheism in European thought and society during the Modern Era.
-It concentrates on several levels that relate to the phenomenon.
-The first one is the semantic level, then the philosophical level and finally the socio-political level.
-The aim is to show that modern atheism is essentially an ideological-political concept, whose analytical use in science is very limited.
-In connection with the examination of this hypothesis, attention will be paid not only to the analyses and critical assessment of the "classical" forms of modern atheism (e.g., Enlightenment atheism, Marxist atheism, Positivist atheism, etc.), but also its contemporary forms, mainly so-called new atheism, as well as recent attempts to critically deal with the phenomenon of atheism in contemporary Western society, which are linked to attempts to redefine it and apply new typologies, as well as the introduction of new categories, particularly the category of unbelief.
+- The course is focused on the analysis of the transformations that the phenomenon of atheism in European thinking and society has undergone during the Modern Age.
+It will concentrate on several levels that relate to the phenomenon.
+The first one will be the semantic level, then the philosophical level and finally the socio-political level.
+The aim will be to show that modern atheism is essentially an ideological-political concept, whose analytical use in science is very limited.
+In connection with the examination of this hypothesis, attention will be paid not only to the analyzes and the critical reflection of the "classical" forms of modern atheism (eg, enlightenment atheism, Marxist atheism, Positivist atheism, etc.), but also its contemporary forms, above all so-called new atheism, as well as recent attempts to critically deal with the phenomenon of atheism in contemporary Western society, which are linked to attempts to redefine it and apply new typologies, as well as the introduction of new categories, particularly the category of unbelief.

 - Learning outcomes